codechips/FooocusPlus/fooocusplus_log.md

 * the Superprompter folder is now correctly rebuilt if it is deleted
 * corrected the path for the full SD3.0 medium base model, with accessories
 * python_embedded version control now only applies to Windows platforms because other platforms do not use python_embedded
-* updated many more Python libraries
+* updated many more Python libraries and removed Torch and its five related dependencies from the library
+* Torch and its dependencies are now dynamically installed according to the user's operating system and hardware
+* this dynamic system uses Torchruntime and the Torch version is recorded in torch_base.txt in UserDir
 * added the Flux_BlackColor_SaMay.safetensors & FluxDFaeTasticDetails.safetensors to the built-in LoRAs
 * added the Flux AntiBlur.safetensors & Hyper-FLUX.1-dev-8steps-lora.safetensors to the Starter Pack LoRAs